mshenfield/pick-and-grin/README.md

 P20284, 100
 P20742, 5
 ```
-The picking ticket will list the bin, the product, the quantity to pick, and the post-picking on-hand for the bin.
+The picking ticket will list the bin, the product, the quantity to pick, product quantity remaing for the bin.
+At the footer show cummulative picking time.

-## Inputs

 ## Write your own
 Contribute your solution by adding a folder name {your twitter handle}+{your language} such as "bryan_hunter+elixir".